niharika2810/android-learning-resources/README.md

 ## Java

-* Is java pass by reference or value?
+* Is Java pass by reference or value?

   [Link 1](https://www.infoworld.com/article/3512039/does-java-pass-by-reference-or-pass-by-value.html#:~:text=Java%20always%20passes%20parameter%20variables,is%20passed%20to%20a%20method.&text=%E2%80%9CPassing%20by%20reference%E2%80%9D%20refers%20to,of%20the%20variable%20in%20memory.)